ckaestne/seaibib/README.md

 > Another broad survey on testing in machine learning.
 Includes many pointers, including different test strategies and different kinds of testing.
 While the pointers are useful, I was frustrated with many descriptions, definitions, and classifications and find little synthesis in this paper; e.g., I was hoping for clearer definitions of "ML bug", "data bug" or a clear discussion of specifications.
 Grey literature is not discussed either.

+### (Test Data Curation)

+Barash, Guy, Eitan Farchi, Ilan Jayaraman, Orna Raz, Rachel Tzoref-Brill, and Marcel Zalmanovici. "[Bridging the gap between ML solutions and their business requirements using feature interactions](https://dl.acm.org/doi/abs/10.1145/3338906.3340442)."
+In Proceedings of the 2019 27th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering, pp. 1048-1058.
+2019.

+> Discusses how to slice validation data into subsets to observe how the model is doing on different subpopulations.
+Simple yet useful idea.
+Nice analogy to blackbox testing (they frame it in terms of combinatorial testing, though equivalence classes may be a better fit).
+Approach is used to slice data rather than generate new test data, which aligns also with Hulten's recommendations and [my lecture](https://ckaestne.github.io/seai/S2020/slides/04_modelquality/modelquality.html)/[blog post](https://medium.com/@ckaestne/a-software-testing-view-on-machine-learning-model-quality-d508cb9e20a6) on testing.

+See also paper in the [requirements section](https://github.com/ckaestne/seaibib#requirements-engineering) below.

 ### (Model Invariants)